NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/Readme.md

 - *helper_functions.R*: hard-code exposure name and covariates (classified as quantitative or categorical) as vectors, define some useful functions for transforming variables, checking covariate balance, etc.
 - *gps_models.R*: model the GPS using CausalGPS package and other methods
 - *outcome_models.R*: model the outcome using Poisson regression and (to do) semiparametric and nonparametric models

-The following is not updated.
-For now, see files in aggregation to see what data files there are.

-Data descriptions:

-TODO: Update data description.